ACCORD-NWP/OSVAS/docs/installation.md

 ```
     conda config --set auto_activate_base false
 ```
-After intalling or loading conda's module:
+After installing or loading conda's module:
 ```
 cd scripts/bash_scripts
 ./create_conda_environment.sh
 ```
-  - This will create an OSVASENV conda environment and install the dependencies.
-These include a specific yaml handling library for bash linux (yq, Go version from conda-forge and a number of python packages)
+  - This will create an `OSVASENV` conda environment and install the dependencies, including Python packages used by the workflow launcher and notebook conversion.
+  - The workflow entrypoints are Python scripts in `scripts/python_scripts/`, and station-specific settings are read from `config_files/Stations/${STATION_NAME}/${STATION_NAME}.yml`.
   - For running the verification step:
     - A functional HARP installation.
 If you installed OSVAS on ATOS, HARP is already installed by the installation script.
-Otherwise, you can follow e.g. these instructions: (https://harphub.github.io/harp_training_2024/get-started.html#installation).
+Otherwise, you can follow e.g. these instructions: https://harphub.github.io/harp_training_2024/get-started.html#installation.
-    -  oper-harp-verif scripts (https://github.com/harphub/oper-harp-verif.git) must be downloaded from the repo.
-They don't need installation, but they have a number of dependencies of other packages so in practice, they do.
-On ATOS, these dependencies are also taken care of by the installation script.
-Outside ATOS, these dependencies can be installed by using this code in an R console:
+    - `oper-harp-verif` scripts (https://github.com/harphub/oper-harp-verif.git) must be available.
+They are not bundled with OSVAS and may require additional R package dependencies.

+### Workflow entrypoints
+OSVAS is launched through Python control scripts rather than a single shell wrapper.
+- Local Linux: `python3 scripts/python_scripts/surfex_OSVAS_run_linux.py`
+- ATOS: `python3 scripts/python_scripts/surfex_OSVAS_run_atos.py`

+These Python scripts read station YAML and may convert notebooks into Python before execution when `jupyter=True`.

+### Required dependencies
+The Conda environment script installs the Python packages used by the workflow launchers and notebook conversion.
+In addition, OSVAS relies on several R packages for HARP verification and visualization.
   ```
   pkg_list <- c("here","argparse","yaml","dplyr","tidyr",
               "purrr","forcats","stringr","RColorBrewer","grid",